JOSUAMK/JOSUAMK.github.io/README.md

 R-one is a robot that comprise two elements:

 - Radio-protected control unit: a mobile radioprotection control station with a mobile radiation protection screen that protects medical staff from x-rays, and the command unit (joysticks).
-With this unit, the physician remotely controls instruments in the vascular system safely and accurately
+With this unit, the physician remotely controls instruments in the vascular system safely and accurately.
-- Robotic unit: comprising the robot and its articulated support arm
+- Robotic unit: comprising the robot and its articulated support arm.

 It target's coronary and peripheral artery diseases and strokes.